maryjohnben/WeLoveMovies-Capstone/README.md

 # WeLoveMovies-Capstone

-This is the backend portion of the project.
+This project is mainly developed to demonstrate the skills in developing server and database using NodeJS, ExpressJS, JavaScript, PostgresSQL, Heroku, ElephantSQL

 To view the app in action please click **https://welovemovies-capstone-frontend.herokuapp.com/**

 To view deployed backend please click **https://welovemovies-capstone-backend.herokuapp.com/**.
 This link works for all paths described in the project.
 For example, to view a demo backend of all movies listed, use this link **https://welovemovies-capstone-backend.herokuapp.com/movies**